jeffreycwitt/hn202/docs/class-11.md

 So, when an army of 30,000 plus people show up, this is not quite what he had in mind. -->

 {:.dquestion}
-Ultimately, why do you think Alexios helped the crusaders?
+Ultimately, why do you think Alexius helped the crusaders?
 What does he hope to gain from the Crusade?

 <div class="answer" markdown="1">
-Alexios makes key leaders swear an oath that the lands conquered would be returned to the Byzantine Empire.
+Alexius makes key leaders swear an oath that the lands conquered would be returned to the Byzantine Empire.

 He hopes for protection from Turks.
 Nicaea, as we will see, is very close to Constantinople.
 It was once part of the Byzantine Empire, but was recently lost.